FrattiJ/PWA-TextEditor/README.md

    The app will be accessible at `http://localhost:3000` by default.

-### Deployment

-To deploy the project, you can use hosting services like Netlify, Vercel, or GitHub Pages.
-Ensure your hosting provider supports PWAs.

 ## Contributing

 If you'd like to contribute to JATE, feel free to open an issue, create a pull request, or reach out to the project maintainers.